 Vinyl windows come in a wide range of interior and exterior colors, and can be ordered with an interior wood veneer that can be painted or stained.
 However, be aware that vinyl itself can't be painted very easily, and that colors, especially dark ones, can fade over the years.

-A final consideration is whether or not vinyl replacement windows will increase the value of your home.
-Experts are divided on this issue.
+There is some debate as to whether or not vinyl replacement windows will increase the value of your home.
 Some realtors and homeowners say it depends on the age and style of the house, while others, such as About.com's home renovation guide and the editors of DoItYourself.com say wood or clad-wood replacement windows increase the resale value of a house more than vinyl windows do.
 As About.com home renovation guide Lee Wallender writes, "Wood replacement windows appeal to home-buyers.
 There's nothing like the look of a nice clear-coated wood window."